hmslima/sambahsacompletegrammar/sambahsa.md

 **Corcuksnest –** {korkUksnëst} *(crow's nest)*

-These rules doesn't necessarily apply to proper nouns and the use of hyphen preserves the accentuation in both sides.
+These rules don't necessarily apply to proper nouns and the use of hyphen preserves the accentuation in both sides.

 IF YOU FOUND SOME SOUNDS VERY DIFFICULT